 Lanier made a perfunctory denial Monday that he had resigned due to pressure, but others close to the situation acknowledged that the move owed much to the volume of the criticism, turned up considerably once Wharton, for whose candidacy Lanier was something of a prime mover, made his formal announcement last month

 The well-liked Lanier didnt spend much, if any, time kicking back and relaxing after his retirement.
 He spent Monday in the company of fellow Wharton backer Reginald French setting up Whartons new downtown campaign office on Court and pushing ahead plans for the candidates forthcoming Thursday-night fundraiser at the Racquet Club.

 (There was a mishap connected with the latter.
-A list of potential donors was mislaid Monday during or after a lunch meeting of Lanier and French at the Cupboard Restaurant on Union Avenue, in the hospital district.).
+A list of potential donors was mislaid Monday during or after Lanier and French held a lunch meeting at the Cupboard Restaurant on Union Avenue, in the hospital district.).

 Neither Lanier nor French hold any titles at the moment, but they are two pivotal members of an ad hoc group that worked intensively -- in the aftermath of Routs decision some months ago not to run again -- first to persuade Wharton to run and then to launch his candidacy as a mainstream candidate, with appeal across both racial and political lines.

 Some of that crossover involved Wharton supporters from the ranks of Rout allies _ a circumstance that caused Rout himself some discomfiture.